scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 **Contouring.** During this step, continuous pixels having same color or intensity along the boundary of the mask are joined.
 The output is a binary mask with contours.

-**Simplification.** We apply Douglas-Peucker simplification, which takes a curve composed of line segments and gives a similar curve with fewer vertexes.
+**Simplification.** We apply Douglas-Peucker simplification [DP]_, which takes a curve composed of line segments and gives a similar curve with fewer vertexes.
 OpenStreetMap favors polygons with the least number of vertexes necessary to represent the ground truth accurately, so this step is important to increase the data's quality as percieved by its end users.

 **Transform Data.** Polygons are converted from in-tile pixel coordinates to GeoJSONs in geographic coordinates (longitude and latitude).